sbradley7777/emacs.d/FAQ.md

 ### Q: What programming languages are supported?

 **A:** Current language support includes:
-- **Python**: Full development environment with LSP, virtual environments, and debugging
+- **Python**: Full development environment with LSP, virtual environments, remote development via TRAMP, and debugging
 - **Emacs Lisp**: Enhanced development with formatting and evaluation
 - **YAML**: Structure-aware editing and completion